 Control Document Index (CDI) Aperture Cards

-A Cadastral Survey consists of a plat and a written description of the fieldwork field notes.
+A Cadastral Survey consists of a plat and a written description of the surveyor's field notes.
 The plat represents the lines surveyed, showing the direction and length of each line, the boundaries, descriptions and area of the parcel of land, and a delineation of the culture and improvements within the limits of the survey.
 The cadastral survey plats are used in the construction of a MTP plat.
-The MTP plat reflects the lot size and placement.
 As survey plats are updated this information is incorporated into the MTP plats.
-The MTP plats reflect the courses and distances shown on the latest, official cadastral survey plat but they are not recited on the MTP.
-So, though a surveyed section of 640 acres may appear to run in cardinal directions on the MTP with all four sides exactly 80 chains (1 mile) in length, the official cadastral survey may well show numbers that are slightly different.
-Exact course and distance information is described in the survey field notes and on the official survey plats on file with BLM.
-Today, the BLM California State Office is responsible for approximately 30,000 cadastral survey plats.
+The MTP plats reflect the courses and distances shown on the latest, official cadastral survey plat but measurements are not recited on the MTP.
+Also, surveys and land use authorizations on an MTP are shown within 3 chains (198') of their correct location.
+So, though a surveyed section of 640 acres may appear to run in cardinal directions on the MTP with all four sides exactly 80 chains (1 mile) in length, the official cadastral survey may show numbers that are slightly different.
+Exact course and distance information is recited in the survey field notes and on the official survey plats.
+The BLM California State Office has records for approximately 30,000 cadastral survey plats, and supplemental diagrams.

 Maps: Guide to online & interactive maps